AustinFoss/cli-lib-tmp/README.md

   ## Explanation

   This is simply a template for building further CLI and Library tools so I don't have to configure my package.json, tsconfig, etc. each time.

+  In order to use clone the repo and delete the .git directory.
+As well you'll need to modify the information inside the package.json file for version, package name, author name, etc.